EddOliver/BBM-Bridge-Baby-Monitor/README.md

         # After this, the data was in your out_buffer

-8.4.Here we show some results where we show that using FPGA designs is an advantage.
+8.4.
+Here we show some results where we show that using FPGA designs is an advantage.

 <img src="https://i.ibb.co/HtLYmg0/estadistica.png">